VainlyStrain/Vailyn/README.md

 ### Arjun Modifications

-Arjun was slightly modified to fix false negatives with HTTP Basic Auth Sites.
+Arjun was slightly modified to fix false negatives with HTTP Basic Auth Sites, and to accept session cookies specified by Vailyn arguments.